The 8 Lunar Phase Types

 The Waning Gibbous cycle continues to decrease in light, releasing its wisdom and experience.
 This phase is also called the Disseminating Phase.
 I like to think of the Rose releasing her beautiful fragrance after her full bloom.

 The matured idea must be shared.
 The ripe garden is ready to be harvested.
 The fruits are falling off the trees.
 There is a sense of achievement.

 People born under this phase disseminate information.
-They make great teachers, mentors, gurus and shaman.
-They are no longer in the active growth cycle, but have matured into the knowing ones.
+They make great teachers, mentors, gurus, and shamans.
+They are no longer in the active growth cycle but have matured into the knowing ones.
 Finding one’s own way can lead you to many experiences.
 Disseminating and releasing information in society is an overarching energy for this Moon Phase group.

 Third Quarter | Last Quarter Moon

 The astrological aspect between the Sun and Moon during the Third Quarter phase in the Square.
 The Moon has traveled 270 – 315 degrees.
 The light has decreased halfway between the New and Full Moon.
 A square indicates a challenge, a catalyst for change.
 A time of movement and action to squeeze the last bits of life.
 A time of matured wisdom and knowledge.